Our team

 Additionally, she completed an internship at KETHEA EXELIXIS, specifically in the Special Immediate Access Center, which is a harm reduction and immediate access program for active substance users.

-She has engaged in research at both undergraduate and postgraduate levels, with her latest research focusing on women’s perspectives on addiction.
-As part of her continuous education and awareness in the field of addiction, she is currently attending the program “Approaching the Individual and Family with Addiction Problems – Trauma-Informed Forensic Psychiatry” at the University of Western Attica.
+She has engaged in research at both undergraduate and postgraduate levels, with her latest research focusing on women’s perspectives on addiction, oriented both toward women who use substances and toward caregivers of individuals with addiction.
+As part of her continuous education and awareness in the field of addiction, she has attended the program “Approaching the Individual and Family with Addiction Problems – Trauma-Informed Forensic Psychiatry” at the University of Western Attica.
+She is currently undertaking advanced training in Cognitive Behavioral Psychotherapy through the Center for Applied Psychotherapy & Counseling.

 Panagiotis Kalligas, Psychologist